benjaminrose/MC-Age/readme.rst

 .. _poster: https://ui.adsabs.harvard.edu/#abs/2017AAS...22943402R/abstract

-If you use this project or reference the science from it, please cite either the code or the scientific paper.
+If you use this project or reference the science from it, please cite the forthcoming scientific paper because the code currently does not have a DOI.
 For now linking to this Github repo is acceptable.
-DOIs and proper citations will come when the project is complete.
+DOIs and proper paper citations will come when the project is complete, early Fall 2018.